-- The date the Plan is terminated. - The last day of the month for which your employer was required to make a contribution on your behalf.
-For example, if your employer's last required contribution on your behalf was for March, your coverage continues through the end of March. - The last day of the coverage period for which you last made any applicable co-premium. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.
+- The date the Plan is terminated. - The last day of the coverage period for which your employer was required to make a contribution on your behalf during the corresponding work period (see page H-6).
+For example, if your employer's last required contribution on your behalf was for the August work period, your coverage continues through the end of October.
+The last day of the coverage period for which you last made any applicable co-premium. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.